-- If both the computer display and an external display are turned on, press fn+f4 one or more times to switch between the 2 displays. - Configure the monitor settings to make the external display primary: 2. - From the Windows desktop, right-click on a blank area of the computer desktop, and then select Screen resolution. - Specify a primary display and a secondary display.
+- 1. If both the computer display and an external display are turned on, press fn+f4 one or more times to switch between the 2 displays. - 2.
+Configure the monitor settings to make the external display primary: - a.
+From the Windows desktop, right-click on a blank area of the computer desktop, and select Screen resolution. - b.
+Specify a primary display and a secondary display.